Jersey City & Freehold Attorneys serving Essex, Hudson, Monmouth County, and Nearby NJ Areas

 When you choose our law firm, you are choosing seasoned criminal defense lawyers who can pursue any path to resolution necessary.
 As trial lawyers, we are fully prepared to take your case to trial if that is what it takes to fight for the best outcome for you.

-If you have been charged with burglary in New Jersey and if you are wondering what steps to take next, please call Clark & Clark, LLC, at 732-303-7857 for a free consultation.
+If you have been charged with burglary in New Jersey and if you are wondering what steps to take next, please call Clark, Clark & Noonan, LLC., LLC, at 732-303-7857 for a free consultation.
 We are proud to defend people from Newark, Jersey City and across the state who have been charged with burglary.